the-teachingRSE-project/competencies/competencies.md

 They should be aware of the skills of an RSE and when they might need one in their group.
 They should encourage their students to use relevant tools (\faicon{"E4C7} LIBS).
 They need to be able to judge the suitability of the software (\faicon{"E4E2} SWLC) and follow the interactions between relevant projects (\faicon{"E13C} SWREPOS).
-They should be able to advise their students on the legal aspects of software production and distribution (SP).
+They should be able to advise their students on the legal aspects of software production and distribution (\faicon{"F1EA} SP).
-They should be able to contribute meaningfully to the steering decisions of the software in their field (USERS).
+They should be able to contribute meaningfully to the steering decisions of the software in their field (\faicon{"F086} USERS).
 They need to guide students and give full-size lectures (\faicon{"F51C} TEACH).
 They need to manage and lead their research group (\faicon{"F46D} PM, \faicon{"F500} TEAM).